Multitype $\Lambda$-coalescents: Introduction and statements of main results

-Writing $Q_{\to i}$ for $J_i$ and $\rho_{ii \to i} := \rho_i(2 \mathbf{e}_i)$ and $\rho_{j \to i } := \rho_{ j \to i}$, we obtain Theorem \ref{thm:main} as written.
+Writing $Q_{\to i}$ for $J_i$ and $\rho_{ii \to i} := \rho_i(2 \mathbf{e}_i)$ and $\rho_{j \to i } := \rho_i(\mathbf{e}_j)$, we obtain Theorem \ref{thm:main} as written.

-In Section \ref{sec:further} we explore the algebraic structure of the rates from a different perspective, supplying probabilistic intuition for the integrability conditions \eqref{eq:integrability}, as well as exploring from a probabilistic perspective why there may be no nonzero rates of the form $\rho_{j \ell \to i}$ (with $(j,l) \neq (i,i)$) giving rates for pairwise mergers across different types.
+In Section \ref{sec:further} we explore the algebraic structure of the rates from a different perspective, supplying probabilistic intuition for the integrability conditions \eqref{eq:integrability}, as well as exploring from a probabilistic perspective why no consistent process may have pairwise mergers at a rate $\rho_{jl \to i} > 0$ across different types (i.e. unless $j = \ell = i$).